SidoPillai/blockchain/README.md

 Dishonest Delegate
 In this case, the chosen Speaker is honest but there are Dishonest Delegates in the system meaning even if they receive a proposal for new block that is faulty, they can say it is valid.
 If it is a minority of delegates that are dishonest, the block will not make it and new speaker is elected.

+### Proof of Existence
+The concept that publicly proving and authenticating any digital asset on the blockchain by verifying its hash.
+- Helps you demonstrate data ownership without revealing actual data.
+This is useful for things like copyrighted material or patents.
+- Checks for the integrity of your digital asset.
+Any proof of existence will recognize your document FOREVER.
+Even the slightest difference will be recognized allowing you to be sure your asset hasn’t changed.
+- Provides document Time stamping.
+You can use this to prove certain information existed at a certain time.
+- Certifies the existence of the document without the need for a central authority.

 ## Wallets
 Blockchain identities are made up of a few important tools like wallets, addresses, and keys.
 Not only are there a few of these different tools creating our identity, it's also possible to implement them in different ways.